BrightID/brightid-nft-mint/public/docs/README.md

 <section>
 There are a number of steps in the registration process.
 We've created a simple registration dapp for you to use to complete each step in the process.

-It can be accessed at <a href="https://idchain.songadao.org/idchain-registration/" target="_blank">Song a Day Registration App</a>
+It can be accessed at <a href="https://idchain.songadao.org/idchain-registration/" target="_blank">Soulbound Registration App</a>

 The rest of this documentation explains what the steps you will be doing in the registration app are for.